How Much Water Do You Really Need To Drink Daily To Keep Hydrated and Heal the Body of Illness?

 So how much is that if you split the amount into glasses of 8 oz each, to be drunk throughout the day?

 This means, the heavier your body weight, the more water you will need.
 This is the minimum amount of water you need to drink in a day.

 - Exercise: The more you exercise, the more water you will need to drink to keep hydrated.
-On top of your minimum requirement, an extra one or two (8-oz) glasses for every hour of exercise should be sufficient.
+On top of your minimum requirement, an additional one or two (8-oz) glasses for every hour of exercise would help your body to rehydrate properly.

 - Environment: In hot and humid weather which causes you more perspiration and urination, drink additional glasses of water to replenish loss of moisture and to keep hydrated.